 - Complete the Free Application for Federal Student Aid (FAFSA).
 Priority deadline to complete the FAFSA is March 1.

 - Visit the Education Abroad website to choose a program.

 - Be enrolled at least half-time.

-- Contact the Mountaineer Hub for information on aid eligibility.
+- Contact the WVU Hub for information on aid eligibility.
 Documentation of trip costs may be requested when determining your financial aid eligibility.